-Other than bank loans we obtained from commercial banks, we also consider issuing bonds in the PRC or conducting income rights transfer and repurchase financing or other investments plans or options.
+Other than bank loans we obtained from commercial banks, we also consider issuing bonds or conducting income rights transfer and repurchase financing or other investments plans or choices.
 Nevertheless, as of the date of this announcement, we do not have any firm intention or formulated any specific plan on material external financing in the short term.

-Save as disclosed above, our Group had no future plans for material investments or external financing as of 31 December 2021.
+Save as disclosed above, our Group had no future plans for material investments or external financing as of 31 December 2022.